St3p/OurWedding/content/information/nuevo-vallarta/index.md

 ### Puerto Vallarta

-If you prefer a crazy party with a lot going on around the corner you will prefer to adventure to Puerto Vallarta. where you will be able to find all type of night clubs and bars, some necxt to he beach and other fancy ones that shows the best that the city can offer.
+If you prefer a crazy party with a lot going on around the corner you will prefer to adventure to Puerto Vallarta. where you will be able to find all type of night clubs and bars, some next to he beach and other fancy ones that show the best that the city can offer.

 {{< figure
     src="NightclubPuertoVallarta.png"